One Button Studio at BC3

 - Some conditions beyond our control may affect recording.
 The One Button Studio is outfitted with a very sensitive, professional microphone.
 It has been found to pick up some ambient noise and random sounds at times from within the Heaton Family Learning Commons, such as the pitter-patter of a heavy rain on the roof and doors closing nearby.
 If this occurs and you are not satisfied with your recording, you may try recording again (if time permits) or reschedule your appointment to use the Studio at another time.

-- Video editing software is currently not available in the Heaton Family Learning Commons.
-Users can take their flash drive with the completed MP4 recordings home and use their own video editing software for editing purposes.
+- An Apple iMac video editing station is now available in the Heaton Family Learning Commons.
+Users can also take their flash drive with the completed MP4 recordings home and use their own video editing software for editing purposes.

 What might you record?